...

 • Choose a supplier based on process control, tooling depth, and communication discipline, not only the lowest quote.

-• Ask for machine range, material experience, DFM workflow, quality records, and mold maintenance standards before placing an order.
+• Ask for machine range, material experience, design-for-manufacturing workflow, quality records, and mold maintenance standards before placing an order.

 • Reliable Chinese suppliers show certifications, sample reports, and clear ownership terms for tooling, drawings, and production data.